“…that in all things God may be glorified…”

 Saint Benedict and Oblates

 Saint Benedict lived in the sixth century.
-He was born in a small town north of Rome and came to Rome for his education.
+He was born in the small town north of Rome and came to Rome for his education.
 Before long he abandoned his studies and for several years lived as a hermit at a place called Subiaco.
-In time, he acquired a reputation for holiness and miracles.
-Attracting many followers, Benedict established monastic communities at Subiaco, Terracina and Monte Cassino.
-It was at Monte Cassino that he wrote The Rule, which combined moderation with fidelity to the best traditions in Christian Monasticism.
-During the centuries, his monastic way of life spread throughout Europe, and Benedictine monasteries became the principle centers of prayer, culture and education.

-In the course of time, lay people asked to be associated with the work of the monks and nuns, without leaving their homes, families and occupations.
-These too, were received, offered themselves to God, became Oblates of men or women’s monasteries and promised to regulate their lives according to the spirit of the Rule of Saint Benedict.
+In time, he acquired a reputation for holiness and miracles and attracted many followers and in time established monastic communities at Subiaco, Monte Cassino and Terracina.
+It was at Monte Cassino that Benedict wrote “The Rule” which combines moderation with fidelity to the best traditions in Christian Monasticism.
+Lay people asked to be associated with the work of the monks and nuns, without leaving their homes, families and occupations.
+They were received as oblates.
 They applied the teachings of the Rule to their lives in the world, in their family circles, in their places of work and in their civic and social activities.
-Today, throughout the world there are thousands of Oblates praying and working in spiritual union with Benedictine men and women of various communities, and receiving spiritual strength and inspiration from their association as Oblates.
+Today throughout the world there are thousands of Oblates praying and working in spiritual union with Benedictine men and women.

 Oblates of Saint Benedict are women and men of any christian faith tradition who…